eoleedi/NTNU-Second-Hand-Bookstore-Frontend/README.md

-# NTNU Second Hand Bookstore Frontend
-A Website for Second Hand Bookstore (mainly for students' Textbook Exchange) inspired under NTNU Database Course.

-# Tutorial: Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).